silasdavis/kafka-broker-docker/README.md

 [wurstmeister/kafka-docker](https://github.com/wurstmeister/kafka-docker).
 The
 difference is that we focus on providing a light weight Docker container and the Kafka brokers are isolated in the Docker environment.
 Note that this means that trying to connect to Kafka via `localhost` is not going to work.
-This enforces users to create their own Docker image to interact with Kafka.
+This encourages users to create their own Docker image to interact with Kafka.

 ## Quickstart